Werner Pinzner: Dietmar Traub

 Dietmar "Lackschuh" Traub ran the Palais d'Amour brothel together with "Wiener Peter".
 Due to his high cocaine consumption, Traub also became a burden for his partner.
 He also wanted to withdraw from his involvement in the brothel in exchange for a compensation payment of DM 100,000 and to run drug deals independently of his partner.

 In November 1984, Traub went to Munich to check on a prostitute.
 Pinzner followed him with an accomplice who had just been released from prison.
 The two stopped in Heilbronn, where they obtained an alibi from a brothel known as the "Chief of Heilbronn".
 They proceeded to Munich and, as with Pfeilmaier, offered the later victim a fictitious drug deal.
 With Traub, they went to the Hohenbrunn forest in a rental car, faked a car breakdown, and shot Traub after he exited the vehicle.

 Waldemar Dammer and Ralf Kühne

 Waldemar Dammer, known as "Neger [German for Negro] Waldi", ran two brothels that were in competition with "Wiener Peter".
 Shortly before Easter 1985, Dammer had "Wiener Peter" beaten by two of his thugs in his "Palais d'Amour" brothel, publicly humiliating him.
 Pinzner and an accomplice were commissioned to kill Dammer and the two thugs for a fee of DM 60,000.
-Pinzner assumed Dammer would meet with the thugs at his home in Schnelsen, so he and his accomplice went to Dammer's house on Easter Monday, were allowed inside.
+Pinzner assumed Dammer would meet with the thugs at his home in Schnelsen, so he and his accomplice went to Dammer's house on Easter Monday and were allowed inside.
 Dammer and his manager Ralf Kühne were shot there, but not the thugs.

 Although Pinzner later confessed to these murders, it was proven that his accomplice, rather than Pinzner, had shot the two men.